Mapple: A Domain-Specific Language for Mapping Distributed Programs: Introduction

-We implement \name{} on top of the Legion~\cite{bauer2012legion} parallel programming system.
-As a high-level interface, \name{} mappers are translated into Legion's low-level C++ mapping interface.
-To evaluate \name{}, we apply it to a diverse set of nine applications, including six advanced distributed matrix multiplication algorithms and three scientific computing workloads. \name{} reduces the lines of code required to implement these mappers by \locreduction{} compared to hand-written C++ mappers, without introducing any observable performance overhead.
+We implement \name{} on top of the Legion~\cite{bauer2012legion} task-based runtime by translating \name{} mappers to Legion's low-level C++ mapping interface.
+To evaluate \name{}, we apply it to a set of nine applications, including six advanced distributed matrix multiplication algorithms and three scientific computing workloads. \name{} reduces the lines of code required to implement these mappers by \locreduction{} compared to hand-written C++ mappers, without introducing any observable performance overhead compared to the same mapper written to the C++ interface.
 In addition, we demonstrate that \name{} enables effective performance tuning: mappers written in \name{} outperform expert-crafted C++ mappers by up to \mapperspeedup{}.

-In summary, the contributions of this work are: \begin{enumerate} \item A high-level programming interface for mapping distributed applications to heterogeneous machines. \item A set of transformation primitives for resolving dimensionality mismatches between iteration and processor spaces, including a key primitive, \emph{decompose}, which helps minimize data communication volume. \item An implementation of \name{} that reduces mapper code size by \locreduction{} compared to the low-level interface, without incurring additional overhead. \item A comprehensive evaluation showing that mappers written in \name{} can outperform expert-written C++ mappers by up to \mapperspeedup{}, and that the \emph{decompose} primitive yields up to \primitivespeedup performance improvement. \end{enumerate}
+In summary, the contributions of this work are: \begin{enumerate} \item A high-level programming interface for mapping distributed applications. \item A set of transformation primitives for resolving dimensionality mismatches between task and processor spaces, including a key primitive, \emph{decompose}, which helps minimize data communication volume. \item An implementation of \name{} that reduces mapper code size by \locreduction{} compared to the low-level interface, without incurring additional overhead. \item A comprehensive evaluation showing that mappers written in \name{} outperform existing expert-written C++ mappers by up to \mapperspeedup{}, and that the \emph{decompose} primitive yields up to \primitivespeedup performance improvement. \end{enumerate}